Spiritual Life Resources for Students

 You may also use the Religious Accommodation Request Form to request assistance with a religious accommodation.
 Once the form is received, a representative from Global Spiritual Life will be in touch to discuss the request and assist in making appropriate arrangements.
 Where necessary, they will partner with the Moses Center for Student Accessibility to provide testing accommodations.

-You may email firstname.lastname@example.org with any questions about requesting religious accommodations.
+Please email firstname.lastname@example.org with any questions about requesting religious accommodations.

 The Office of Global Programs is committed to Inclusion, Diversity, Belonging and Equity (IDBE).
 To learn more about the unique and site-specific opportunities and resources at NYU's global locations such as our IDBE Liaisons, IDBE Councils, and resources, please review the IDBE pages for each site.